ladybug-tools/spider/gbxml-viewer/README.md

 ### SET Module ~ Settings and Viewing Menu

+_ To be Deprecated.
+See Explorer Module for later releases._

 * Adjust a wide variety of viewing parameters
 * Control the appearance of the surfaces
 	* Set default, random, Phong default, normal or exposure-type material to all surfaces